Whiplash Treatment in Layton, Syracuse, Farmington, and Roy

 Rear-end automobile collisions usually are to blame for most whiplash injuries.
 Contact sports can lead to whiplash, as can other issues such as physical abuse or trauma.
 During a car accident, the head can be rapidly tossed back and forth, causing muscles to be hyperextended.
 As the head goes through a whip-like motion, the muscles, joints, and ligaments of the neck and upper back are strained and can have small tears.
 It doesn’t take a lot of force for whiplash to occur, but the severity of the injury can depend on the amount of force the neck sustains.

-Physical therapy treatments for whiplash are designed to relax the muscles and restore range of motion.
+Physical therapy is designed to relax the muscles and restore range of motion for whiplash treatment.
 Our experts will evaluate your condition’s severity to determine the best possible therapeutic exercises and passive treatments to relieve pain, reduce inflammation, restore motion, and improve mobility.
 We recommend contacting one of our four Northern Utah physical therapy locations for whiplash treatment.
 Let our experts help you regain range of motion and live without whiplash injury pain!